PatchMyPCTeam/Community-Scripts/Uninstall/Pre-Uninstall/Uninstall-Software/readme.md

 ```

 ### -WindowsInstaller
-Specify a value between 1 and 0 to use as an additional criteria when trying to find installed software.
+Acceptable string values are: "0", "1" and "Both" - these are used as an additional criteria when trying to find installed software.

-If WindowsInstaller registry value has a data of 1, it generally means software was installed from MSI.
+If the WindowsInstaller registry value has a data of 1, it generally means software was installed from MSI.

-Omitting the parameter entirely or specify a value of 0 generally means software was installed from EXE
+If the registry value is 0 (not common), or not present at all (more common), it generally means software was installed from an EXE.

-This is useful to be more specific about software titles you want to uninstall.

 Specifying a value of 0 will look for software where WindowsInstaller is equal to 0, or not present at all.

+Alternatively, if you specify "Both", the script will look for software where WindowsInstaller is either not present, 0, or 1.

 ```yaml
 Type: Int32